Coat of arms of Cluj-Napoca

 The coat of arms of Cluj-Napoca is the heraldic symbol standing for the city of Cluj-Napoca, Romania.
 The city's first recorded coat of arms dates back to 1369, and since then, the coat of arms has mostly kept its features, until 1948.
 In 1970 a new coat of arms was designed by the communist authorities, inserting the original heraldic symbol.

-The current design dates from 1996, when the former mayor Gheorghe Funar organised a contest for the new symbol of the city.
+The latest design dates from 1996, when the former mayor Gheorghe Funar organised a contest for the new symbol of the city.

 Description and symbolism

 The current shield of Cluj-Napoca is party per fess; yellow (instead of or), bearing a white (instead of argent) Dacian Draco.
 The lower part is party per pale.
 The dexter part is of azure, bearing Goddess Athena – Minerva.
 The sinister part is of gules, bearing the Monument of the Memorandists.

 The shield is topped by a mural crown with seven towers, which shows the city's status as a county seat.
 This is the only element that respects the rule.

 Furthermore, the colors are the national colors, which contradicts the committee's regulation on not using the Tricolor on the coat of arms of local authorities.